junxit/us-congress-bills-113/bill.md

     > - **(8)** United States-Israel energy cooperation and the development of natural resources by Israel are in the strategic interest of the United States;
     > - **(9)** Israel is a strategic partner of the United States in water technology;
     > - **(10)** the United States can play a role in assisting Israel with regional safety and security issues;
-    > - **(11)** the National Science Foundation of the United States, to the extent consistent with the National Science Foundation’s mission , should collaborate with the Israel Science Foundation and the United States-Israel Binational Science Foundation;
+    > - **(11)** the National Science Foundation of the United States, to the extent consistent with the National Science Foundation’s mission, should collaborate with the Israel Science Foundation and the United States-Israel Binational Science Foundation;
     > - **(12)** the United States and Israel should strive to develop more robust academic cooperation in—
     >   - **(A)** energy innovation technology and engineering;
     >   - **(B)** water science;